-If the pH value is outside its alarm limits, there is an 'alarm' on the chlorine regulation channel if chlorine dosing is active.
-The chlorine dosing is stopped until the pH value is within their limits again.
+If the pH value is outside its alarm limits or the redox value exceeds the high alarm limit, there is an 'alarm' on the chlorine regulation channel if chlorine dosing is active.
+The chlorine dosing is stopped until the pH value and/or redox value is within their limits again.
 This is indicated by flashing AUTO LED on the chlorine channel and alarm text 'PHF'.